codepath/android_guides/Using-Android-Async-Http-Client.md

   <img src="https://i.imgur.com/jreDUla.png"/>

 Assuming you have included the `useLibrary` statement, your build should however compile successfully.
 The Gradle configuration will add this library to the Java classpath, but the IDE currently has a bug where it is not recognized as an added dependency.
+Use the second option if you would like to avoid these false warnings.

 ##### Option #2: add the Apache Http library manually